{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Disclosure

-RBC iShares ETFs are comprised of RBC ETFs managed by RBC Global Asset Management Inc. and iShares ETFs managed by BlackRock Asset Management Canada Limited.
+The RBC iShares alliance includes RBC ETFs managed by RBC Global Asset Management Inc. and iShares ETFs managed by BlackRock Asset Management Canada Limited.
 Commissions, trailing commissions, management fees and expenses all may be associated with investing in exchange-traded funds (ETFs).
 Please read the relevant prospectus before investing.
 ETFs are not guaranteed, their values change frequently and past performance may not be repeated.
 Tax, investment and all other decisions should be made, as appropriate, only with guidance from a qualified professional.

 The information and opinions herein are provided for informational purposes only and should not be relied upon as the basis for your investment decisions.